 RHC Program or E-Rate Program Participants

-PQA participants from the RHC and E-Rate programs will have to submit formal confirmation that they have received and utilized goods and/or services associated with the payment being assessed as well as their eligibility under FCC rules for such receipt and use.
+PQA participants from the RHC and E-Rate programs will have to submit formal confirmation that they have received and utilized goods and/or services associated with the assessed payment as well as their eligibility under FCC rules for such receipt and use.

-In some cases, USAC will use audit follow-up procedures defined by the Office of Management and Budget (OMB) to recover funds that are identified as improper payments.
-PQA processors are available by phone to assist participants with understanding and fulfilling program requirements.
+In some cases, USAC will use audit follow-up procedures defined by the Office of Management and Budget (OMB) to recover funds identified as improper payments.
+PQA processors are available by phone to assist participants seeking to understand and fulfill program requirements.
 A unique case number assigned by USAC is also included in the letter for you to associate all documents and communications related to the assessment.
 PQA participants should reach out to USAC’s PQA Team if they have any questions.